-Founded and led by the only Certified Eating Disorder Specialist in Fort Collins, Kelly launched Bloom in response to a growing community need for individualized and holistic treatment options.
+Founded and led by the only Certified Eating Disorder Specialist in Fort Collins, Bloom was launched in response to a growing community need for individualized and holistic treatment options.
 Bloom aspires to create a safe space where clients (you!) are supported to find freedom in food, movement, and body by connecting to the truest version of themselves.

-Having personal experience in eating disorder recovery, Kelly knows firsthand how healthcare environments and even traditional eating disorders treatment settings can reinforce shame-based weight-stigma and unhealthy practices, which is why changing the notion of what an eating disorder “looks” like is essential to our practice.
+With many of our clinicians having personal experience in eating disorder recovery, we know firsthand how healthcare environments and even traditional eating disorders treatment settings can reinforce shame-based weight-stigma and unhealthy practices, which is why changing the notion of what an eating disorder “looks” like is essential to our practice.
 Grounded in the principles of Health at Every Size, the clinicians at Bloom are dedicated to challenging fatphobic systems and creating a safer world for bodies of all shapes and sizes.

 Philosophy on Healing

 We are all wired for healing and we can tune into our inner experience as a guide and friend in this healing journey.

 As we go through life, we develop protective parts of ourselves, or strategies, to shield us from past wounds, attachment injuries, and trauma.
 Healing involves the curious investigation of all these distinct and worthy parts of our being by getting in touch with our core Self.
 This Self is intrinsically healthy, whole, and complete, and it’s designed to bring this energy to our protected and hurt parts, with compassion and wisdom.